jackfoxy/martian-computing/lessons/lesson01-dojo.md

 Urbit uses the Clay vane as its "filesystem"—really a version-controlled data store.
 We can synchronize Clay with our Unix filesystem to edit files in using our favorite editor and share files with other users.

-To initialize your filesystem synchronization, run `|mount %` once.
+To initialize your filesystem synchronization, run `|mount %home`.
 This creates a `home/` directory with a number of standard child directories.

 To synchronize your Unix-side changes to Clay, run `|commit %home`.